 Hyperactive Dog, The Role of Nutrition

 There is a rule in behavioural nutrition that goes “if you can’t pronounce it, don’t feed it”.
 This means, stay away from anything synthetic or processed, such as the many man-made chemicals now pumped in and on to our food daily.
 Even though they have been shown to have an unknown to negative effect on health and behaviour.
+But as always, it seems the most obvious nutritional lessons in the human world, such as the importance of fresh food, are all too quickly forgotten when treating dogs.
+Nowhere is this more apparent than feeding a hyperactive dog.

-With this in mind a Dogs First’er shared a great post with us a while back.
+A Dogs First’er shared a great post with us a while back.
 It was in relation to one of the most popular dry foods out there, Bakers, which is, in the words of it’s manufacturer Nestlé, the “UK’s number one complete dry food”.

 The particular post has been copied and used by lots of people over the last few years.
 We found it on reviewcentre.com.
 Worth checking out other reviews on this site too!